 - Malls are entering the digital age.
 Most people see malls as big swathes of commercial real estate.
 As a result of the pandemic, branded retailers, which were the mall's anchor tenants, attracted less foot traffic.
 Due to this, some malls are relying less on traditional shopping and more on retail media, livestreaming, and other forms of digital shopping.

 Regardless of your target demographic, a physical store in a mall can be your future.
 Mall operators are shifting their business models to decrease customer pain points and reimagine the traditional retail business.

 What could the future of shopping malls look like?

 Mall owners and their tenants are scrambling to figure out how they can take advantage of this revival.

 Omnichannel retail will likely be a big part of this equation, as well as other elements that could bring shoppers back to malls once again.

-Prioritization of safety and convenience
+Prioritization of convenience

 The concept of shopping by appointment isn’t new.
 However, offering appointment-based shopping helps deliver personalized shopping experiences, which is on the top of the list when it comes to customer expectations for the future of retail.

 Neiman Marcus is one example of an in-mall department store that offers shop by appointment.

 Shoppers can schedule one-on-one appointments in-store, select items for curbside pickup, or hop on a video chat with an expert style adviser.
 This allows customers to enjoy personal, engaging services (much like they’d expect in a traditional mall setting) that are safe and convenient.